CecileRottner/BranchPrice_UCP/doc/master_model.md

 Class MasterSite_Model represents the master problem of a unit/site decomposition.

-Various decomposition options are available in this framework :

-* classical unit or site decomposition
+Various decomposition options are handled through MasterSite_Model : classical unit or site decomposition, start-up decomposition, residual demand decomposition, power decomposition...
-* start-up decomposition : only start-up and shut-down decisions are taken in the master problem
-* Residual demand decomposition : residual coupling demand constraints are added to subproblems corresponding to each site

-See Section 8.2.2 of https://hal.archives-ouvertes.fr/tel-02052101/document for more details on these decomposition options.
+See [README](../README.md) or Chapter 8 of https://hal.archives-ouvertes.fr/tel-02052101/document for more details on these options.

 ### MasterTime_Model